Charm School For Wayward Cats

 Shawn Simons is the Headmistress at the Kitty Bungalow Charm School for Wayward Cats.
 It all started when Shawn moved into her 100-year-old craftsman home, only to discover a number of stray feral cats living in her shed.

 Kitty Bungalow Charm School for Cats deals 100-percent with feral cats.
 Shawn admits to being into themed parties, and just kind of ran with it for her organization.
 Her organization works to socialize feral kittens and has done around 400 adoptions a year.
-They will reach 1,000 adoptions in 2016.
-They also do 1,000 free spays and neuters.
+They also do free spays and neuters.

 Feral cats are cats that haven't had a lot of human interaction.
 Most of them don't have any human interaction and have a "colony manager" who feeds them.